By ALEXI VENICE-

 Let’s face it, I’ve been living in the Midwest for 53 years.
 We open our mouths as wide as the side of a nickel when we speak.
 (Basically, the opposite of an opera singer or porn star.)
 Through that tiny slit between pursed lips we can enunciate everything we need to.
 This conservation of energy is especially necessary when talking outdoors in the winter.
 The cold air can sting your gums and teeth if you open your mouth too wide.

 Anyway, Dr. Derek also inserted a little shield against my inner cheek on the side where he was excavating.
 The net effect of these two devices was to provide a lovely foundation for a water fountain every time they sprayed water in my mouth.
 From my angle, it looked like the fountain at the Bellagio at the end of Ocean’s 11 when Clair de Lune is playing in the background.
+Picture that!

 Dr. Derek’s assistant, Laura, was really quick to vacuum up all that water splashing on my face, though, so I want to thank her for being so conscientious.